 ⭐ Questioners: What seems to be dragging out for you right now?
 What do you wish you could let go of?

-⭐ Rebels: How do you want to express yourself in the world?
-How do you want to be seen and what impact do you want to have?
+⭐ Rebels: How do you want to be seen in the world?
+What impact do you want to have?
+What do you want to contribute?

 ⭐ Upholders: Don’t keep doing something that doesn’t make sense anymore.
 Reevaluate what you’re working on once in awhile and ask yourself if it’s still relevant and useful.
 No point working on something that’s not going to lead to anything meaningful…it’s just wasted time.

 ⭐ Obligers: Stop giving all your time to others priorities.
 You love helping people, and that’s awesome, but make sure you’re leaving time open for what matters to you so you can create the business and life you want.

 ⭐ Questioners: Look out for analysis-paralysis!
 Let’s not get stuck in a cycle of information gathering, wondering, questioning and pondering…set a limit on time or on number of sources for your research and then take some action based on what you’ve got.

 ⭐ Rebels: Why bother putting something off, just because it’s “expected” of you?
 Who cares what anyone else wants or expects – what do you want?
 Don’t waste time pushing back on expectations – think about how doing the thing will shape your identity and allow you to express yourself.